paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md

   (D) is unable to secure employment for a period not to exceed 12 months by reason of the care required by a spouse who is disabled;

-  (E) is unable to find full-time employment as a teacher in an eligible elementary school or secondary school or as a career or technical teacher for a single period not to exceed 27 months; or
+  (E) is unable to find full-time employment as a teacher in an eligible elementary school or secondary school or Job Corps center or as a career or technical teacher for a single period not to exceed 27 months; or

   (F) satisfies the provisions of additional reimbursement exceptions that may be prescribed by the Secretary.